 4. Registering for VAT (If Required)

-If an influencer’s earnings exceed £85,000 per year in the UK, VAT registration is mandatory.
+If an influencer’s earnings exceed £90,000 per year in the UK (from 1 April 2024), VAT registration is mandatory.
 VAT-registered influencers must:

 5. Hiring an Accountant or Bookkeeper